appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/ext-libraries.md

 * [Moment](https://momentjs.com/docs/) simplifies working with dates and times in JavaScript by providing functions for parsing, validating, manipulating, and displaying dates and times.

-* [xmlParser](https://naturalintelligence.github.io/fast-xml-parser/), is a library for parsing and manipulating XML data in JavaScript.
+* [xmlParser](https://naturalintelligence.github.io/fast-xml-parser/) can be used for parsing and manipulating XML data in JavaScript.

 * [Forge](https://github.com/digitalbazaar/forge), is a library for working with cryptographic algorithms and protocols in JavaScript.